Advice Independent Living

 Choosing Independent Living is often less about reacting to change and more about planning ahead for a lifestyle that feels easier, more connected and more fulfilling.
 For many older adults, making a move earlier creates space to stay active, build friendships and enjoy everyday moments—without the ongoing responsibilities of home maintenance.

 That was the approach Ken and Mary Lu Love took.
-Rather than waiting for challenges to arise, they began exploring senior living options in their early 70s and chose to move to New Pond Village’s Independent neighborhood not long after.
+Rather than waiting for challenges to arise, they began exploring senior living options in their early 70s and chose to move to New Pond Village’s Independent Living neighborhood not long after.

 “We have a plan for what comes next,” they share.
 “It’s nice that our kids don’t have to worry about us.”